chaos-lang/chaos-lang.org/website/docs/api.md

 `void startBuildingDict();`

-Starts building a dictionary for the return.
+Start building a dictionary for the return.
 Example:

 ```c
 kaos.startBuildingDict();